afcarl/arokem.org/research/index.rst

 Anatomical structure of the human visual system
 -----------------------------------------------
-In my postdoctoral research, I continued to study the human visual system.
-The projects I worked on combined measurements of multiple aspects of human brain structure and function with MRI.
+In my postdoctoral research, I worked on combined measurements of multiple aspects of human brain structure and function with MRI.
 The scope of these studies ranged from statistical analysis of models of the human white matter, through analysis of human brain neurochemistry with magnetic resonance spectroscopy, and the delineation of specific white matter pathways connecting different parts of the human visual cortex.

 Neurochemistry of perception, attention and learning
 ----------------------------------------------------
 As part of my PhD, I conducted several projects, examining the role of a variety of neurochemical mechanisms in perception attenton and learning.

 Neural mechanisms of perceptual learning:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~